DallasUrbanists/dallasurbanists.com/blog/_posts/2023-05-03-seven-cycling-groups-that-meet-weekly-monthly-in-dallas-volume-1.md

 **Bekah Kornblum:** *“I really wanted to lead a social ride.
 That was a goal of mine last year, 2022.
 I really wanted to lead TITS and I think I posted it on the Facebook group, like, ‘Hey, I'm interested in leading.
 How do I sign up?’
 And they were like, ‘Oh my gosh, here's the calendar.
 Pick a date.’
 Super supportive.
 They helped me.
 They're like, ‘You should create an event so you can promote it and you should message the whole group so that people know.’
 Because I mentioned it was my first time leading – Hexel, you were there – a lot of people came out and supported me in that and kind of gave me tips on projecting my voice and being confident and keeping the group together and setting a good route.
 It’s a very supportive group of people and  I am a more confident rider because of the other cyclists around me.
 I've made amazing friends and had a lot of good times on the TITS ride.”*

-# 3. FEMME PEDALE
+---

+# Femme Pedale

-> FEMME PEDALE is a women-only social ride that gathers every Thursday 7pm near Baylor.
+> Femme Pedale is a women-only social ride that gathers every Thursday 7pm near Baylor.
 Visit the [Facebook Group for Femme Pedale](https://www.facebook.com/groups/1446319438975034).

 Femme Pedale meets weekly on Thursdays at 7:00 pm.
 While its counterpart, TITS Tuesdays, is a women-led ride open to all genders, Femme Pedale is a private club providing a safe space for women-identifying cyclists.